wso2/carbon-kernel/docs/KernelFeatures/SettingUptheCarbonLauncher.md

 * `org.osgi.framework.startlevel.beginning=10`: The initial start level of the framework once it begins execution.
 * `osgi.install.area`: The location where the platform is installed.
 This setting indicates the location of the basic Eclipse plug-ins, which are used by the OSGi runtime during installation.
 * `osgi.configuration.area`: The configuration location for this platform runtime.
 The configuration determines the location where the OSGi runtime should store configuration information about the bundles you install during run time.
 * `osgi.instance.area`: The instance data location for this session.
-Plug-ins use this location to store their data eg:workspace
+Plugins use this location to store their data eg:workspace.

 ## Server startup process